Umuzi-org/ACN-syllabus/content/sql/shop-project/_index.md

 22. Using INNER JOIN create a query that selects all Payments with Customer information.

 23. Select all products that have turnable front wheels.

+## Files to submit
+- yaml/yml file with container setup.
+- `src` directory with 3 SQL script files(a script to create tables, populate tables and one to query the database).